p4ali/Notes/backend/docker.md

 # Docker
+> "Docker is a tool that can package an application and its dependencies in a virtual container that can run on any Linux server.
+This helps enable flexibility and portability on where the application can run, whether on premise [sic], public cloud, private cloud, bare metal, etc"
 > Docker is an open-source engine which automates the deployment of applicaitons as highly portable, self-sufficient containers which are independent of hardware, language, framework, jpackaging ssytem and hosting provider.
 > Containers are like extremely lightweight VMs - they allow code to run in isolation from other containers but safely share the machine's resources, all without the overhead of a hypervisor.